Archs/go-avalon/readme.md

 2. mmAnimate bindings??, an animation library

 ## Attention

-This binding aims to provide a better `avalon.js` API than JavaScript itself (from the Go point of view).

 This library is not well tested yet, if you hava problems using it, please let me know. :)